ianyeoh/automation/README.md

-# ftpscripts
+# automation
-scripts written to run on an ftp server to automate error logging and reporting, mainly using batch and c#
+scripts written to run on Windows 10 to automate error logging and reporting, mainly using batch and c#